-- The Foundation degree route enables the College to provide students with a place in higher education even if they have fallen far short of their UCAS target grades.
+- A Foundation degree combined with the option to complete the BA (Hons) top-up enables the College to provide students with a place in higher education even if they have fallen far short of their UCAS target grades.
 For older students life experience is considered in lieu of formal qualifications.

 - All assessment is by coursework; there are no formal examinations.

 - Students are encouraged to undertake work-related learning activities and opportunities for these are included in the programme.

 Level 4 (Foundation Degree Stage 1):

 - The Theory and Method of History

 - Rebellion and Reformation: English History from c.1450 to 1603

 - Historical Interpretations: Witch-Hunting in Early Modern Europe

 - Alfred the Great and King John: Contemporary Sources and Historical Reputations

 - The Analysis, Interpretation and Conservation of Archaeological Evidence